KauzClay/docs-tap/scst-store/multicluster-setup.hbs.md

-# Multicluster setup for Supply Chain Security Tools - Store
+# Set up multicluster Supply Chain Security Tools - Store

 This topic describes how you can deploy Supply Chain Security Tools (SCST) - Store in a multicluster setup, including installing multiple profiles such as View, Build, Run, and Iterate.